tiger-pillow/myblog.dev.repo/2021/content/aboutme/about.md

 I am Yiyuan.

-I am interested in Evolutionry Biology.
-I graduated from Yale College in 2021.
+I am interested in evolutionry biology.
+I am a 1st- year master's student at [Ecole Polytechnique de Lausanne](https://www.epfl.ch/fr/) since September 2021.

-I will be attending Ecole Polytechnique de Lausanne in September 2021.
+I graduated from Yale College in 2021 where I majored in Ecology and Evolutionary Biology.

-Some other things that I do include: snowboarding/skiing, guitar, hiking, trail running, [figure skating](https://www.bilibili.com/video/av80437018/), badminton.
+Talk to me about: snowboarding/skiing, guitar, trail running, [figure skating](https://www.bilibili.com/video/av80437018/), badminton.
 I code, take some photos and write a bit.

 You can contact me at gladysfangcs dot gmail